SAP-samples/abap-cheat-sheets/32_Performance_Notes.md

 - String templates vs. string literals
   - A string template with only literal text is evaluated as an expression at runtime.
   - If a string template does not contain an expression to evaluate, a text string literal with backquotes is advisable.

+- Pattern-based searching
+  - Particularly in basic pattern-based searches, it can be more efficient to use comparison operators and `IF` statements rather than regular expressions using, for example, `FIND ...
+PCRE` statements.

 <p align="right"><a href="#top">⬆️ back to top</a></p>